1946

 Every state minister shall give his advice to the Emperor and be responsible for him.

-(2) (Unchanged) All laws, Imperial Ordinances and Imperial Rescripts of whatever kind, that relate to the affairs of the State, require the counter-signature of a Minister of State.
+(Unchanged) All laws, Imperial Ordinances and Imperial Rescripts of whatever kind, that relate to the affairs of the State, require the counter-signature of a Minister of State.

-(3) Every state minister shall need the confidence of the Imperial Diet on his being in office.
 If one House should decide the want of confidence in any state minister, the government shall be allowed to petition to the Emperor to dissolve that House.
-However, if that House should decide the want of confidence in him again at the next session, the state minister shall retire from office.
+However, if that House should decide the want of confidence in him again at the next session, that state minister shall retire from office.

 Gets up an invincibility of Ministers.
 Gives Emperor sole power to dissolve the Diet.